This comprehensive guide covers different types of denial of service attacks, DDoS protection strategies, as well as why it matters for business.

 Traffic filtering strategies include connection tracking, rate limiting, blacklisting or whitelisting traffic.
 Manual DDoS mitigation can be defeated by advanced attackers by deploying attacks in stages, and re-mounting the attack from a different set of devices when connections are refused from the systems used in the first attack stage.

-Cloud-based DDoS mitigation is available through providers including Cloudflare, Imperva, Akamai, Radware, Coreo, and Arbor Networks.
+Cloud-based DDoS mitigation is available through providers including AWS, Cloudflare, Imperva, Akamai, Radware, Coreo, and Arbor Networks.
 One of the methods employed by these vendors includes tracking IP addresses across websites protected by a given service to differentiate genuine users from generated traffic.

 How can I avoid being a participant in a distributed denial of service attack?

 SMBs and home networks may not frequently be the target of DDoS attacks, but there's a distinct possibility that poor network security can lead to routers, computers, and IoT devices being unwittingly turned into botnet nodes used to launch DDoS attacks on enterprise-level targets.

 The VPNFilter malware, for example, was used to infect 500,000 routers globally, including devices manufactured by ASUS, D-Link, Huawei, Linksys, MikroTik, Netgear, TP-Link, Ubiquiti, UPVEL, and ZTE, as well as network-attached storage (NAS) devices by QNAP.
 Initial reports indicated that rebooting the router was enough to clear the infection, but further updates found that to not be sufficient, recommending that users reflash the firmware as well.